 - One lab group deepened their knowledge and understanding of the history of racism in Oregon and interrogated the effect on their own beliefs, values, and behaviors, which seemed especially relevant to one white, lifelong Oregonian.

-- One group is informally researching the history and effects of racism and colonialism on workers and workplace policies.
+- One lab is informally researching the history and effects of racism and colonialism on workers and workplace policies.

-- Example Readings and Discussions that Labs have engaged in to better understand implicit biases that could affect experimental design, interpretation of data, and delivery of care:
+- Example Readings and Discussions that Labs have engaged in to better understand implicit biases that could affect the experimental design, interpretation of data, and delivery of care.

 - Addressing the History of Racism in Genetics to Build an Anti-Racist Future Meghan Mannello